Droneconia/lerobot-xlerobot-integration/COMMANDS_CHEATSHEET.md

 **Use when:** RPi5 is behind university NAT (your situation)

+⚠️ **LATENCY TESTING MODE:**
+The current policy outputs **6-dim actions** but Grievous needs **17-dim**.
+Actions are auto-padded with zeros (last 11 dims).
+You'll see a warning message: `⚠️  LATENCY TEST MODE: Padded action from 6 to 17 dims` in the Runpod console.
+This is ONLY for latency/pipeline testing, NOT real control.
+Retrain properly later.

 ### STEP 1 - On Runpod (binds and waits for RPi5):
 ```bash
 cd /workspace/lerobot-xlerobot-integration